 Touring South Florida Breweries

-As I mentioned earlier, the Brew Bus no long offers a South Florida brewery tour.
+As I mentioned earlier, the Brew Bus no longer offers a South Florida brewery tour.
 However, if you find yourself in Fort Lauderdale, you could use their route to take your own brewery tour.
 Please have a designated driver or use a ride-sharing service such as Lyft or Uber.

 Stop No. 1: Craft Beer Cartel